ravidhwn01/javascript-questions/javascript.md

 09. Question : What are the primitive data types in Javascript?
 >>**Primitive data types** : The predefined data types provided by JavaScript language are known as primitive data types.
 Primitive data types are also known as in-built data types.
-10. Question : What is DOM?
->>With the HTML DOM, JavaScript can access and change all the elements of an HTML document.When a web page is loaded, the browser creates a Document Object Model of the page.The HTML DOM is a standard for how to get, change, add, or delete HTML elements.

 ## Number
 Number data type in javascript can be used to hold decimal values as well as values without decimal.
 ```